Want to build a brand your customer’s trust?

 Pro tip: If you do accept payments, go the extra mile and switch to HSTS (more on that here).

-Another thing to do is add trust seals to your site.
+Another way to promote trust is to add trust seals to your site.

 These are proven to increase conversions, and ConversionXL has a great article on which badges work best for different audiences.